Is palm oil in your hot cross bun?

 Hot cross buns are a classic Easter treat.
 However, at some supermarket bakeries it’s impossible to tell from the label if your buns contain palm oil or not.

 Manufacturers love palm oil because it’s cheap and versatile.
 However, it comes with a huge environmental cost.
 Palm oil plantations in Indonesia threaten the habitat of Sumatran tigers, rhinos and orangutans.
-Fires from deforestation are the largest source of greenhouse gas emissions for the country.

 Both Countdown and Foodstuffs belong to the Roundtable on Sustainable Palm Oil (RSPO), a largely industry-led initiative set up to certify “good” oil.

 However, the RSPO has come under fire for its certification system, which doesn’t guarantee that the oil in consumer products is sustainably sourced.

 Both Foodstuffs and Countdown uses both mass balance and RSPO “segregated” palm oil in its products.
 The latter is certified palm oil that can be traced to mills.